 When children play with each other, it helps them make sense of the world.
 They learn to share, take turns and understand rules by playing games.
 Playing with other children also helps them learn how to get along with grownups and caregivers.

 Episcopal Relief & Development helps over three million people every year.
 This happens when people in your church pray for people who need help around the world.
-That's what the ONE THOUSAND DAYS OF LOVE campaign is all about.
 We are all God's children and we all need prayers.